deltartificial/unicreate2crunch/README.md

-# create2crunch
+# unicreate2crunch

-> A Rust program for finding salts that create gas-efficient Ethereum addresses via CREATE2.
+> A Rust program for mining salts that generate high-scoring, gas-efficient Ethereum addresses for Uniswap v4 deployment.

+This program mines salts using the CREATE2 function to produce Ethereum addresses that score above 100 points according to Uniswap's v4 scoring system.
+It leverages Uniswap's unique criteria, rewarding addresses with specific patterns of zeros and the prominent use of the number 4.
+By using this tool, participants can uncover candidate addresses optimized for gas efficiency and high scores, contributing to the Uniswap v4 Address Mining Challenge and potentially creating the official deployment address.

+Scoring System: This program integrates Uniswap’s scoring formula:

+- 10 points for each leading 0 nibble
+- 40 points if the address starts with four consecutive 4s
+- 20 points if the first nibble after the four 4s is NOT a 4
+- 20 points if the last four nibbles are all 4s
+- 1 point for each additional 4 elsewhere in the address

 Provide three arguments: a factory address (or contract that will call CREATE2), a caller address (for factory addresses that require it as a protection against frontrunning), and the keccak-256 hash of the initialization code of the contract that the factory will deploy.
 (The example below references the `Create2Factory`'s address on one of the 21 chains where it has been deployed to.)

 Live `Create2Factory` contracts can be found [here](https://blockscan.com/address/0x0000000000ffe8b47b3e2130213b802212439497).